JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 )
 ```

-The specified Maven dependency (`kotlinx-html-jvm` for this example) will be resolved from the specified maven
+The specified Maven dependency (`kotlinx-html-jvm` for this example) will be resolved from the specified Maven
 repository or local cache during execution and used for the rest of the script.

 ## Project structure